When Access Disappears

 I crouched and undid the first strap.
 The next strap fought back.
 I was careful.
 I didn’t look at her face—just watched my hands, her skin, the deep red impressions left by the brace.
 I eased the last strap loose and slid it down her calf.
 The cold was settling in, clinging to everything it touched.

 She slipped inside the first sleeping bag.
-I opened the second, layered it over both of us.
-Sealed the edge.
+I opened the second, layered it over both of us and sealed the edge.
 Sleep didn’t come.
 She drifted.
 Her breath kept shifting.

 At 2:07 a.m., she moved.
 Her hand traced up my back.